jailflip/jailflip-2025/README.md

 ## Dataset

 Our proposed JailFlipBench could be categorized into three scenarios: single-modal, multi-modal, and factual extension.
-The intact multi-modal subset and instanced other subsets is included in the `data` folder.
+The intact multi-modal subset and instanced other subsets is included in the `data` folder and [huggingface](https://huggingface.co/datasets/JailFlip/JailFlipBench).
 The full version of JailFlipBench will be released once our paper is accepted.

 ## Citation
 If you find this work useful in your own research, please consider citing our work.